The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Discussion Conclusions

 \section{Discussion \& Conclusions}

 In this work we presented a systematic analysis of the impact of missingness assumptions using state-of-the-art causal discovery algorithms.
-We applied these methods to a real-world, observational multicentric study on EC patients, extending them to include expert prior knowledge without sacrificing theoretical soundness.
-Furthermore, we validated the obtained causal models with experienced physicians and clinical literature.
+We applied these methods to real-world observational data collected in a multicentric study on endometrial cancer patients, addressing the issues of low sample size and high missing value frequency.
+We extended existing algorithms to include experts' prior knowledge, without sacrificing theoretical soundness.
+Furthermore, we validated the obtained causal models with experienced physicians, checking their consistency against current clinical literature.
 We evaluated the goodness-of-fit of the recovered graphs with respect to the underlying data distribution, showing that stricter assumptions are associated to models that generalize poorly.
 Moreover, by leveraging the test for graphical separation, we explained how the missingness mechanism affects the causal pathways associated to the clinical decision-making perspective.
-Quantifying the bias due to missingness in other case studies and its overlap with the effects of hidden and selection variables are open problems.
+While causal discovery in presence of missing values shed light on the effect of missingness bias in clinical decision making, the problem is far from being solved.
+For example, it would be crucial to assess the size of the distortion and its impact in others specific case of study.
+Finally, it would be interesting to analyze settings in which the missingness bias is overlapped with hidden variables and selection variables, disentangling the interaction of cause-effect pairs in observational studies.